 Students may choose statistics courses numbered STAT:2020 Probability and Statistics for the Engineering and Physical Sciences, STAT:3100 through STAT:4740, STAT:5100 through STAT:5120, excluding STAT:3510 Biostatistics, STAT:4143 Introduction to Statistical Methods, and STAT:4200 Statistical Methods and Computing.

-Among the courses listed above, only one of the following three courses can be counted toward the elective requirement: STAT:2020, STAT:3100, or STAT:3120.
+Among the courses previously listed, only one of the following three courses can be counted toward the elective requirement: STAT:2020, STAT:3100, or STAT:3120.
 None of these courses can be counted as credit earned toward graduation if taken after STAT:4100 Mathematical Statistics I owing to regression policies.

 Students may choose actuarial science courses numbered ACTS:3080 Mathematics of Finance I and ACTS:4130 through ACTS:4380.